kosiorski/beers-rating-app/README.md

 # beers-rating-app

-Simple full REST application using Punk Api.
+Simple RESTful application using Punk Api.
 Downloads a list of beers, allowing you to vote for your favourite beer.

 Used stack: